Therapeutic Recreation Courses (Health and Human Physiology) (TR)

 TR:4191 Therapeutic Recreation Internship arr.

 Practical field experience; direct leadership, program planning, administrative procedures.
 Prerequisites: TR:4190.
-Requirements: overall GPA of 2.00 and major GPA of 2.00.
+Requirements: overall GPA of 2.00 and major GPA of 2.00; admission to NCTRC-track and completion of NCTRC-track coursework and therapeutic recreation pre-internship paperwork.

 TR:4193 Independent Study arr.